-1. Parent-teacher conferences in elementary schools, at least annually, during which the compact shall be discussed as the compact relates to the individual child's achievement.
-(20 U.S.C. § 63|8[d][2][A])
+Parent-teacher conferences in elementary schools take place at least annually, during which the compact shall be discussed as the compact relates to the individual child's Achievement.
+Additionally, staff and parents have access to ParentSquare, a two-way communication platform that allows parents to message their child's teacher or principal.